quentinhivanhoe/Zappype/RFC-ZAPPYPE.md

 ## broadcast - broadcast
 **description**
-> send a message to all trantorian alive, the message send to other trantorian is composed by the orientation (where come from the message) and the text, the response to other trantorian is detailled below.
+> send a message to all trantorian alive, the message send to other trantorian is composed by the orientation (where come from the message) and the `text`, the response to other trantorian is detailled below.

 **request**
 >	broadcast `text` \<LF>